FyberLabs/proxmox-firewall/README.md

 Considerations

-- NAS Security:
+- Remote Access Security:

-  - Prefer Tailscale for NAS access (100.64.1.4) over WAN to avoid exposing ports 445/2049.
+  - Use Tailscale exclusively for remote access instead of exposing services directly to WAN.
-  - Use strong SMB credentials and consider IP whitelisting in TrueNAS.
+  - Access services via their Tailscale IPs (100.x.x.x) for secure, encrypted connections.
+  - This approach significantly reduces attack surface and external exposure.
 - Omada Management:

   - The rules assume one Omada controller (e.g., Tennessee's 10.1.50.2) manages both homes.
 If using dual controllers, adjust VLAN 50 rules.